JoyHak/MarkdownToBBCode/README.md

 | $\texttt{\color{#006868} -}$ Use line break characters $\texttt{\color{#0d529d}\\\\  \<\/br>   \<br\>}$ <br> $\texttt{\color{#48a5d7}>}$ This quote does not belong to the list. | $\texttt{\color{#11975a}\[list]\color{White}\color{#006868}[\*]\color{White} Use line break characters\color{#11975a}[/list]}$ <br><br>$\texttt{\color{#48a5d7}[quote]\color{White}This quote does not belong to the list.\color{#48a5d7}[/quote]}$ |

 ## GitHub links and references

 <a name="github-links"></a>
 Links and images can be relative to the repository root (it usually starts with `/`).
 You can specify the repository in the converter settings.
 All relative links will be appended into the repository URL.
 You can use all relative link operands, such as `./` or `../`.
-Relative link text must be on a single line.
+Relative link text should be on a single line.

 The correctness of the converted link is not checked for performance reasons.
 Make sure that after adding the repository into the relative link, it is correct.